MicrosoftDocs/memdocs/sccm/comanage/tutorial-co-manage-clients.md

 ### Permissions
-Throughout this tutorial, you'll need the following permissions to complete tasks:
+Throughout this tutorial, use the following permissions to complete tasks:
 - An account that is a *global administrator* in Azure
 - An account that is a *domain admin* on your on-premises infrastructure
 - An account that is a *full administrator* for *all* scopes in Configuration Manager

 ## Set up hybrid Azure AD
-When we set up a hybrid Azure AD, we are really setting up integration of an on-premises AD with Azure AD using Azure AD Connect and Active Directory Federated Services (ADFS).
-With successful configuration, your end-users can seamlessly sign in to external systems using their on-premises AD credentials.
+When you set up a hybrid Azure AD, your really setting up integration of an on-premises AD with Azure AD using Azure AD Connect and Active Directory Federated Services (ADFS).
+With successful configuration, your workers can seamlessly sign in to external systems using their on-premises AD credentials.

 > [!IMPORTANT]
 > This tutorial details a bare-bones process to set up hybrid Azure AD for a managed domain.
 We recommend you be familiar with the process and not rely on this tutorial as your guide to understanding and deploying hybrid Azure AD.